gui11aume/genome_structure_and_HIV_integration/maja/README.md

 roc.Robj - values for the ROC analysis plot

 Replicates.RDS - more random matched controls (100) generated for the review process.
 For details see correspondance with the reviewers.
-## List of R packages used (dependencies for the .Robj and RDS files):
+## List of R packages (dependencies for the .Robj and RDS files and scripts):
 R version >= 3.5

 ## R libraries